garybgenett/gary-os/README.md

   * GaryOS v1.1

-The in-memory environment is a complete Funtoo/Gentoo installation, as shown in the "Live Update" section above.
+The in-memory environment is a complete Funtoo/Gentoo installation, as shown in the [Live Update](#live-update) section above.
 It can be copied directly to a new disk/partition and booted as a fresh installation.

 Instructions for installing to disk:
   1. Mount formatted disk/partition.